cesar-ilharco/octave_simulation_framework/README.md

 # octave_simulation_framework

 OBJECTIVES:
-The repository aims to provide a simulation framework that is easy to read, run and modify.
+The repository aims to provide an octave simulation framework that is easy to read, run and modify.
 Results visualization helps to get a better understanding on how congestion control algorithms GCC and NADA work.
 Furthermore, new filters and other algorithm modifications can be tested.

 ABOUT:
 This framework simulates: